 Many of today’s kids will find arcade games a concept hard to fathom.
 For us fortunate enough to grow up with them, they are an essential part of our childhood.
 Imagine row upon rows of games, each housed in its own cabinet and operated via coins.
 A bunch of kids either playing or waiting patiently for their turn, cheering for their friends.
 The atmosphere inside an arcade is hard to explain to someone who has never experienced it.
 The age of arcades gave us some of the most iconic games ever and many of them are still being played today.
-To remind us of that time, here are the top 5 most popular arcade games ever.
+To remind us of that time, here are 5 of the most popular arcade games you can play while waiting for your homework assignment from https://writance.com/write-my-college-essay or any other homework help service.

 When Pac-Man was first released in 1980, the game cost about $2,000, which was a big pile of cash at that time.
 Despite that, Namco managed to sell more than 400,000 of them in the first two years of its existence.
 The game was an instant hit among players and to this day holds the title of the top-selling arcade game of all time.
 Numerous sequels have been created after the original title and it is estimated that Pac-Man has generated more than $14 billion in revenue for its creators, with all the related merchandise calculated.
 All that money came from a yellow blob running around the screen and consuming shiny dots while being chased by the ghosts.
 The familiar yellow shape was emblazoned on everything, from lunchboxes to t-shirts and caps and everybody wanted to buy them.
 In more than 40 years of its existence, Pac-Man has appeared in more than 30 games and that number will surely grow in the future.